pyEdwin/Python/python_exercices/README.md

 #### Exercice 5

-* Write a program that reads any number of integers from the command line and prints the cumulative total for each successive argument
+* Write a program that reads any number of integers from the command line and prints the cumulative total for each successive argument.